-As one of the crucial processes of HR departments, talent acquisition requires revisiting its foundations, procedures, and evaluating whether it aligns with the new realm.
-We are taking you on a back to basics trip that will remind you that talent acquisition is not just a tedious process you can keep doing the same.
+As one of the crucial processes of HR departments, talent acquisition requires revisiting its foundations, and procedures, and evaluating whether it aligns with the new realm.
+We are taking you on a back-to-basics trip that will remind you that talent acquisition is not just a tedious process you can keep doing the same.

 So, here's everything you need to know about talent acquisition and how things could be much different in 2021.